bigbear1655/rirolab_intern/README.md

 # RIROLAB_intern
-Internship program for Geon Woo in RIRO_LAB
+Internship program for Geon Woo in RIRO_LAB.
 This is about how to set up teloperation for senseglove and shadowhand lite in Isaac-Sim

 ## Senseglove setup